Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 aviv-clinics-aging seminar

-A unique protocol of HBOT has been scientifically proven for reversing biological age.
+A unique protocol of HBOT has been scientifically proven to reverse some of the biological markers associated with aging.

-Several studies illustrate HBOT, when administered in a specific protocol:
+Several studies illustrate that HBOT, when administered in this specific protocol:

 • May increase telomere length and encourage the “clearance of senescent cells.”
 This illustrates the potential HBOT has in slowing aging.

 Keep in mind, the type of HBOT protocol is important.
-Not all HBOT programs are created equal.
-There are different types of oxygen chambers, and each provides a unique process.
-Reversing biological age has been scientifically proven only in multi-chamber suites, such as those at Aviv.
+Not all hyperbaric oxygen therapy programs are created equal.
+There are different types of hyperbaric oxygen chambers, and each provides a unique process.
+Reversing biological age has been scientifically studied only in multi-chamber suites, such as those used at Aviv Clinics.

-The Aviv Medical Program offers a more robust and extensive treatment program compared to other clinics.
+The Aviv Medical Program offers a more robust and extensive treatment program compared to therapies offered at other hyperbaric clinics.
 The program has been clinically proven to reverse biological aging by:

 • Lengthening telomeres